fossasia/accounts.susi.ai/docs/Accounting.md

  Once the user has registered with the server, he can directly login using :
  >- Email
  >- Password
  >- SUSI Server

 Login endpoint : `BASE_URL+'/aaa/login.json?type=access-token&login=EMAIL&password=PASSWORD';`

 #### **Password Recovery**
-Incase the user forgets his password, he can use the `Forgot Password` option to reset his password.
+In case the user forgets his password, he can use the `Forgot Password` option to reset his password.
 The Password recovery service uses :
  >- Email
  >- SUSI Server

 Password Recovery endpoint : `BASE_URL+'/aaa/recoverpassword.json?forgotemail=EMAIL'`

 A confirmation link is sent to the provided email with a link to `Reset Password` service.
 Upon clicking that link, the user is redirected to a reset password service app where the user is asked for :
  >- New Password

 Reset password Redirect : `BASE_URL+'/apps/resetpass/index.html?token=TOKEN'`